-- Feel confused or irritable
+- You may feel confused or irritable.

-- Stiffness or pain in your neck or back
+- Stiffness or pain in your neck or back.

-- Weakness in your legs
+- Weakness or numbness in your legs or arms

 Doctors aren't sure what causes ependymomas.
 But your chances of getting the disease go up if you have a genetic condition called neurofibromatosis type 2.